thelfer/tfel/docs/web/tfel-material.md

 with `computeAnisotropicEshelbyTensor` in 3D and `compute2DAnisotropicEshelbyTensor`
 in 2D.
 There are also `computeAnisotropicHillTensor`, `compute2DAnisotropicHillTensor`, and also `computeAnisotropicLocalisationTensor` and `compute2DAnisotropicLocalisationTensor`.
+These functions are introduced by the header `AnisotropicEshelbyTensor.hxx`.

 ## Strain localisation tensors

-The header `Eshelby.hxx` also introduces three functions that compute the strain localisation tensor of an ellipsoid.
+The header `IsotropicEshelbyTensor.hxx` also introduces three functions that compute the strain localisation tensor of an ellipsoid.
 If we consider an ellipsoid whose elasticity is \(\tenseur C_i\), embedded in an infinite homogeneous medium whose elasticity is \(\tenseur C_0\),